Tovar hits 2 home runs to lift Rockies to a 6-5 victory over Cardinals

 TRANSACTIONS

-Rockies: Selected the contract of RHP Geoff Hartlieb from Triple-A Albuquerque. … designated RHP Matt Carasiti for assignment.
-He has posted a 10.38 ERA in 8 2/3 innings and seven appearances this season.
+Rockies: Selected the contract of RHP Geoff Hartlieb from Triple-A Albuquerque. … Designated RHP Matt Carasiti for assignment.
+He has a 10.38 ERA in 8 2/3 innings and seven appearances this season.

 Rockies: 2B Brendan Rodgers (left hamstring) was not in the lineup.
 He got hurt running out a groundball in the top of the fourth inning of Friday’s game.